darkautism/bevy_asepritesheet/readme.md

 ### 0.5.1

+* ❌ update examples
-* ❌ add event for when spritesheet is finished loading
+* ✅ add event for when spritesheet is finished loading

 ### 0.5.0